 Gateway to Care will then decide if the safeguarding process should be instigated or if other support/services are appropriate.
 Feedback will be given to the person who raised the safeguarding adults alert.

 All safeguard alerts raised should be recorded for internal records.

-The blank record is on the back page of this pack, HOWEVER, you should ultimately complete the online record via the website ADMIN page.
+The blank record is on the back page of this pack.